-If a small BS in duty-cycle mode receives a RNG-REQ message from an MS that performs initial network entry or network reentry during an AI of the duty-cycle mode, it shall transmit a request for termination of duty-cycle mode to the BS power controller.
-When the BS power controller receives the request from the small BS, it determines whether the requesting BS has to terminate the duty-cycle mode or not.
+If an SBS in duty-cycle mode receives a RNG-REQ message from an MS that performs initial network entry or network reentry during an AI of the duty-cycle mode, it shall transmit a request for termination of duty-cycle mode to the BS power controller.
+When the BS power controller receives the request from the SBS, it determines whether the requesting BS has to terminate the duty-cycle mode or not.
 Criteria for termination of the duty-cycle mode may include factors such as MS performance degradation, BS power saving performance, and inter-cell interference.
 For example, the BS power controller may accept the request triggered by network reentry from HO and may reject the request triggered by initial network entry.
 Algorithms or policies for determining the termination of duty-cycle mode are out of scope of this standard.

-If the request is accepted by the BS power controller, the small BS transits to the normal mode and proceed with initial network entry or network reentry by transmitting a RNG-RSP message with “Ranging Status” set to Success or Continue.
-If the request is rejected by the BS power controller, the small BS continues to stay in duty-cycle mode and transmits the RNG-RSP message with “Ranging Status” set to Abort.
-In case the BS power controller rejects the request for termination of the duty-cycle mode, the small BS may redirect the MS to a nearby BS by including the information of the nearby BS in the RNG-RSP message.
+If the request is accepted by the BS power controller, the SBS transits to the normal mode and proceed with initial network entry or network reentry by transmitting a RNG-RSP message with “Ranging Status” set to Success or Continue.
+If the request is rejected by the BS power controller, the SBS continues to stay in duty-cycle mode and transmits the RNG-RSP message with “Ranging Status” set to Abort.
+In case the BS power controller rejects the request for termination of the duty-cycle mode, the SBS may redirect the MS to a nearby BS by including the information of the nearby BS in the RNG-RSP message.

-A small BS in the duty-cycle mode shall support all available intervals of a paging cycle if it supports idle mode operation.
+An SBS in the duty-cycle mode shall support all available intervals of a paging cycle if it supports idle mode operation.
 Figure 17-4 provides an example where a BS in the duty-cycle mode supports a single paging cycle.

 17.4.2.1 Duty-cycle pattern